-ADH and CAW routinely monitor for constituents in your drinking water according to Federal and State laws.
-The test results table, on the next page, shows the results of our monitoring for the period of January 1 to December 31, 2018.
+We routinely monitor for constituents in your drinking water according to Federal and State laws.
+The test results table shows the results of our monitoring for the period of January 1st to December 31st, 2020.
 In the table you might find terms and abbreviations you are not familiar with.